 19. Antelope Valley Poppy Reserve

-Antelope Valley is a great place to see wildflowers in California.
-The flowers bloom from April through July making it the best months to visit, with some exceptions during winter months when they may only be seen during springtime.
-The Antelope Valley Poppy Reserve in southern California.
+Antelope Valley is a great place in California to see wildflowers.
+The flowers bloom from April through July, making it the best month to visit, with some exceptions during winter when they may only be seen during springtime—the Antelope Valley Poppy Reserve in southern California.

 The park includes over 1,000 acres of land where you can enjoy walking trails, viewing areas for wildlife watching, or photography opportunities!